unification-com/mainchain/docs/introduction/delegators.md

 - **Maximum Rate Change** - the maximum daily percentage a validator can increase their commission rate.
 - **Minimum self-delegation** - the minimum `nund` a validator can self-delegate.
 If their self-delegation drops below this amount (for example, they manually unbond, or through slashing due to bad behaviour), all delegations are automatically unbonded.
 This ensures validators behave in the best interest of the network.
 Higher numbers are better.

-### Delegating your UND
+### Delegating your FUND

 The process is simple - a user sends a special delegation transaction, which tells the network to "bond" the chosen amount of UND to the selected validator.
 This can be done via the `undcli` CLI's [delegate](../software/undcli-commands.html#undcli-tx-staking-delegate) command, or via the [Web Wallet](https://chrome.google.com/webstore/detail/mkjjflkhdddfjhonakofipfojoepfndk) Chrome extension.

 ::: tip IMPORTANT
-When delegating UND to a validator, ownership of the UND being staked is **NEVER** actually transferred anywhere.
-You will **ALWAYS** retain 100% ownership and full control of that UND, since it is simply "flagged" in your wallet as being bonded to a Validator.
-The validator has absolutely **ZERO** control over your UND.
+When delegating FUND to a validator, ownership of the FUND being staked is **NEVER** actually transferred anywhere.
+You will **ALWAYS** retain 100% ownership and full control of that FUND, since it is simply "flagged" in your wallet as being bonded to a Validator.
+The validator has absolutely **ZERO** control over your FUND.
 :::

 **Example using `undcli`**

-You have done some research, and found a validator candidate to delegate 1000 UND to.
-You need a wallet with sufficient UND, and the Validator's Operator Address.
+You have done some research, and found a validator candidate to delegate 1000 FUND to.
+You need a wallet with sufficient FUND, and the Validator's Operator Address.
 This is different to a standard `und` address and begins with `undvaloper`, for example `undvaloper16twxa6lyj7uhp56tukrcfz2p6q93mrxgt60mps`.

 Assuming you have [imported/added](../software/undcli-commands.html#undcli-keys-add) your wallet key into `undcli`'s keychain, you would run: